What Is Safety Performance Monitoring and Measurement

-Monitoring key performance indicators help asses how well safety goals and objectives are being met, and secondary metrics will ensure that you are keeping tabs on all other important safety aspects of the aviation SMS program.
+Monitoring key performance indicators helps asses how well safety goals and objectives are being met, and secondary metrics will ensure that you are keeping tabs on all other important safety aspects of the aviation SMS implementation.

 Employee Performance Monitoring

 Employee performance monitoring is an indispensable resource for building quality safety behavior and safety culture.
-The fact is that employees will behave when they feel that someone is watching.
+The fact is that employees will behave differently when they feel that someone "who matters" is watching.

 - That safety performance shows up on their performance reviews.

-Employee safety performance monitoring should be naturally included in all performance reviews.
+Employee safety performance monitoring should be naturally included in all performance reviews and a condition for career advancement.
 There should be no “separate” safety reviews.
 Safety needs to be considered on par with any other quality performance requirement of the employee’s position.

 How to Monitor Safety Culture